 Click on any photo to see larger.

 Now time to add the beans.
 Rinse and remove any debris from dried pinto beans, if necessary.
-Cook beans in a any large pot.
-I have a clay one that is especially used for cooking beans in.
+Cook beans in any large pot.
+I have a clay one that is especially used for cooking beans.

 Add pinto beans to a large pot with 9 cups of water.
 Add one bay leaf.